by Tracy Johnson

 They must have called one hell of a party in heaven for Lorna to decide to leave us on Sunday.

-Be up for anything, and take risks.
+The lesson: Be up for anything, and take risks.
 That’s where the fun and interesting experiences are.
+And that’s what leads to great stories and content on-air.

 She provided shelter to her children’s friends who were alone and lost in the world

-She went to the symphony in the pouring rain on a standing-room only ticket, this anecdote so evocative of her adventurous spirit, joyousness in the most most inclement of weather and passion for music
+She went to the symphony in the pouring rain on a standing-room only ticket.
+This anecdote is so evocative of her adventurous spirit, joyousness in the most most inclement of weather and passion for music

-Listeners are attracted by things you do.
-They fall in love with who you are.
-Design stories that show your character.
+The lesson: Listeners are attracted by things you do.
+Those things matter.
+But they fall in love with who you are.
+Design stories, segments, and features that show your character.

 She adored books on Charlemagne as well as Peanuts cartoons.
 She could recite lines from Shakespeare and Mel Brooks

-Let your freak flag fly, even if some of the traits seem to be incompatible or inconsistent.
+The lesson: A good character brand profile has many layers that are revealed over time.
+Let your freak flag fly, even if some traits seem to be incompatible or inconsistent with others.

 She had one unrealized dream – to be a journalist.
 On a recent move, her children discovered dozens of notebooks full of quotes and her thoughts on issues at the time.

-Intimate details reveal depth in personality.
-Find ways to share these traits through content and presentation.
+The lesson: Intimate details reveal depth in personality.
+Find ways to share these traits by allowing yourself to be vulnerable and bold.

 She was a constant source of giddy, spontaneous humour to all who knew her, and yet she could not tell a conventional joke to save her life.
 That was fine, because her frequent failed attempts at joke-telling were vastly funnier than the jokes she was trying to tell.
 She wrote everything down and then lost track of her notes.